sasagawa888/eisl/README.md

 - eisl (Windows)
 - ./eisl (Linux)

-Linux version, REPL is editable.
-If you not use editable REPL, invoke with -r option.
+In the Linux version,the REPL is editable.
+If you do not desire to use the editable REPL, invoke with -r option.

 ```
 ./eisl -r
 ```

 # Editable REPL
-key-bindings are following.
+key-bindings are as follows:

 - ctrl+F  or → move right
 - ctrl+B  or ← move left
 - ctrl+P  or ↑ recall history older